-The Series 2012A Certificates are not secured by any assets pledged as collateral.
+The Series 2012A Certificates are secured by a lien on pledged revenues, on parity with the outstanding Housing Certificates.
+The Certificates are not secured by any assets pledged as collateral.
 The trust indenture contains provisions that in an event of default, the outstanding principal may be accelerated.